Quick Facts on Arctic Sea Ice

 How do scientists monitor the Arctic sea ice?

-Useful satellite data concerning sea ice began in late 1978 with the launch of NASA’s Scanning Multichannel Microwave Radiometer (SMMR) satellite.
-When scientists compare average sea ice conditions between years, they often use a reference period of 1979 to 2000.
+Useful satellite data concerning sea ice began in late 1978 with the launch of NASA's Scanning Multichannel Microwave Radiometer (SMMR) satellite.
+When scientists compare average sea ice conditions between years, they often use a 30-year reference period of 1981 to 2010.
 This reference period allows a consistent comparison of changes in extent over individual years.
-Scientists generally do not include data from 2000 forward because that period has seen especially sharp declines in sea ice extent.

 To learn more about studying sea ice, see All About Sea Ice: Studying; to explore the satellite-derived sea ice images, see the Sea Ice Index.